edelpinovs/PMS-2/README.md

 ## Changes log

-- Fix store API security issue.
+- Solve the security problem by saving through the API.